 A summary of trading in key commodities markets overseas:

-Brent North Sea crude for delivery in September fell 35 cents to settle at $US107.33 a barrel in London trade.
+In London, Brent North Sea crude for delivery in September dropped $1.21 to settle at $106.51 a barrel.

-Base metals on the London Metal Exchange (LME) closed mostly higher, although tin prices lagged the rest of the complex.
+Base metals on the London Metal Exchange (LME) have closed mostly higher, after data showed that the US economy accelerated in the second quarter.

-At the close of open-outcry trading in the London ring on Tuesday, LME three-month copper was 0.2 per cent up from the previous session's settlement price, at $US7,035 per metric ton.
+At the close of open-outcry trading on Wednesday, LME 3-month copper was up 0.6 per cent at $US7,125 per metric ton.

 Keep reading - next article